dart-lang/language/working/macros/feature-specification.md

 metaprogramming.
 This proposal introduces macros to Dart.
 A **macro** is a piece of code that can modify other parts of the program at compile time.
 A **macro application** invokes the given macro on the declaration it is applied to.
-The macro can modify the declaration or add new ones.
+The macro **introspects** over the declaration it was applied to and based on that **generates code** to modify the declaration or add new ones.

 A **macro declaration** is a user-defined Dart class that implements one or more new built-in macro interfaces.
 Macros in Dart are written in normal imperative